About Us

-We are based in Selby, North Yorskshire and advise on anything to do with energy, whether it is understanding energy bills, advice on the forthcoming price rises, dealing with energy debts, financial grants, schemes for energy efficiency improvements, energy saving tips, the Priority Services Register and help with water bills.
+We are based in Selby, North Yorkshire and advise on anything to do with energy, whether it is understanding energy bills, advice on tariffs, problems with an energy supplier, dealing with energy debts, financial grants, schemes for energy efficiency improvements, energy saving tips, the Priority Services Register and help with water bills.
 Our overall mission is to improve physical health and mental well-being through making homes warmer and energy bills more affordable.

 We have been running since 2014 so have extensive experience of supporting people with a range of issues and in many different circumstances.

-Kate Urwin: Kate is the founder and a Director of Yorkshire Energy Doctor CIC and is responsible for bringing in funding, developing partnerships with other organisations and delivering a range of fuel poverty and energy awareness training sessions.
-Kate also provides 1-2-1 advice to households, both through home visits and remotely.
-To contact Kate: kate@yorkshireenergydoctor.org.uk or 07738 818391.
+Kate Urwin: Kate is the founder and a Director of Yorkshire Energy Doctor CIC and is responsible for bringing in funding, developing partnerships with other organisations, and delivering a range of fuel poverty and energy awareness training sessions.
+She loves the outdoors, climbing mountains, and running and walking with her springer spaniel.
+Contact Kate: kate@yorkshireenergydoctor.org.uk or 07738 818391.

 Directors: